 Conferences, Tumor Boards, Seminars and Teaching Sessions

 Regular interactive and didactic conferences are an integral part of the education programs.
-There are four required weekly teaching conferences for physicians undergoing the pediatric hematology-oncology fellowship program, which include some of the following:
+There are numerous teaching conferences for physicians undergoing the pediatric hematology-oncology fellowship program, which include some of the following:

 Neuro-Oncology Tumor Board.
 This multidisciplinary conference involves neuro-oncologists, neurologists, neurosurgeons, radiation oncologists, radiologists, pathologists, and trainees.
 They discuss issues regarding central and peripheral nervous system tumors seen by the Brain Tumor Program